wyndchyme/mc3ds-modern/README.md

 ![mmp png-autosave](https://github.com/user-attachments/assets/c5fc8eae-5deb-448c-b36d-5cfb0f46c74c)
 A MODPACK FOR MINECRAFT: NEW NINTENDO 3DS EDITION

   This pack endeavors to raise MC3DS to the standards of Mojang today.
-This includes a full replacement of all vanilla textures with the textures introduced in 1.14, a darker, cleaner UI, a new font, parity changes, fixes, and much, much more.
+This includes a full replacement of all vanilla textures with the textures introduced in 1.14, a darker, cleaner UI, new water colors, a new font, parity changes, fixes, and much, much more.

 _This pack contains the following community-made mods from talented modders in the MC3DS community, as well as mods made specifically for this pack:_
   - Cracko298's Enhanced Particles patch